subodh245/JavaScript-Full-Course-for-free-8-hours/README.md

 today 14 of dec 2023
 things I learn today

-1)I learn about cookies it is a small amount of storage that store user information
+1) I learn about cookies it is a small amount of storage that store user information
 2) i learn to make Stop Watch with | pause | reset | start | function